Research news and views on preventing and surviving cancer

-Alice G. Bender, MS, RDN, is the Head of Nutrition Programs at AICR.
+Alice G. Bender, MS, RDN, is the Director of Nutrition Programs at AICR.
 She helps put the science of cancer prevention by providing tips and tools to choose nutritious and delicious foods.
 Alice has guided thousands of individuals to healthier lives through diet changes and choices.

 Sardines are high in omega 3 fatty acids, a polyunsaturated fat that seems to offer protection against both heart disease and cancer.
 Since most Americans don’t get enough omega 3’s, these relatively inexpensive and easy to find canned wonders could be a nutrition gold mine.